Looking for publications by members of our network? Click here.

 Shinju Fujihira is the Executive Director of the Program on U.S.-Japan Relations, Weatherhead Center International Affairs (WCFIA), at Harvard University.
 At the WCFIA, he has been a National Security Fellow at the John M. Olin Institute for Strategic Studies and an Advanced Research Fellow at the Program on U.S.-Japan Relations.
 His research has examined the role of finance in great power competition, Japan- China relations, and Japan’s diplomacy in East Asia.
 He is the author of “Can Japanese Democracy Cope with China’s Rise?”
 (2013) in Clash of National Identities and “Legacies of the Abe Administration” (2008) in Japan’s Political Mess (both published by the Asia Program, Woodrow Wilson International Center for Scholars) “From Shenyang to Pyongyang: Japan’s Diplomatic Trials in Northeast Asia” (Harvard Asia Quarterly, Autumn 2002); and his interview on Japan’s partisan conflict and foreign policy has appeared in the Asahi Shimbun.
 Prior to his current position, he was an assistant professor of political science at Tufts University.
 He received his BA in government from Cornell University, and PhD in politics from Princeton University.

-Benjamin Goldberg is a Japan analyst at the State Department’s Bureau of Intelligence and Research, he focuses on issues such as Japan’s internal political situation, Japanese foreign policy, and regional economic and diplomatic activities.
-His last visit to Japan was in June 2015.
-Previously, Ben served as a Foreign Media Analyst in the Media Reaction branch of the Office of Research in the Bureau of Intelligence and Research.
-In this position, Ben served as the primary editor and drafter of the Early Report, a daily analysis of global media reaction to major international events.
+Benjamin Goldberg is a Japan analyst at the State Department’s Bureau of Intelligence and Research.
+He focuses on issues such as Japan’s internal political situation, Japanese foreign policy, and regional economic and diplomatic activities.
+Previously, he served as a Foreign Media Analyst in the Media Reaction branch of the Office of Research in the Bureau of Intelligence and Research.
+In this position, he served as the primary editor and drafter of the Early Report, a daily analysis of global media reaction to major international events.
 Before joining the State Department, he worked as Analytical Director for an independent consulting company, Intellibridge Corp., as well as a junior reporter for the Washington bureau of Japan’s second-largest newspaper, the Asahi Shimbun.
-Ben graduated from Haverford College in 1995 with a BA in East Asian Studies, and is competent in Japanese and Spanish.
+He graduated from Haverford College in 1995 with a BA in East Asian Studies, and is competent in Japanese and Spanish.

 Shihoko Goto is the senior Northeast Asia associate at the Woodrow Wilson Center’s Asia Program, where she is responsible for research and programming on Japan, South Korea, and Taiwan.
 She is also a contributing editor at The Globalist magazine.
 Prior to joining the Wilson Center, she was a journalist writing about the international political economy.
 As a correspondent for Dow Jones News Service and United Press International based in Tokyo and Washington, she reported extensively on policies impacting the global financial system as well as international trade.
 She was also formerly a donor country relations officer at the World Bank.
 She received the Freeman Foundation’s Jefferson journalism fellowship at the East-West Center and the John S. and James L. Knight Foundation’s journalism fellowship for the Salzburg Global Seminar.
 She received an MA in international political theory from Waseda University’s Graduate School of Political Science and a BA in modern history from Trinity College, University of Oxford.